othree/eregex.vim/README.markdown

 After installed.
 Just press / or ? for search, it will map to :M command.

-You can call EregexToggle funtion to toggle the keymapping.
+You can call eregex#toggle funtion to toggle the keymapping.
 For example, add the following line into your .vimrc file:

     nnoremap <leader>/ :call eregex#toggle()<CR>